Richard Donner: Film work

-Superman (1978)
+Superman (1978) and Superman II (1980)

 In 1978, Donner directed Superman: The Movie, starring Christopher Reeve in the title role.
 Donner approached the film with the concept of creating verisimilitude, an intuitive feeling evoked in the audience that makes the fantasy story feel real within the story's context.
 It was a hit worldwide, projecting Reeve to international fame.
 The film co-starred Margot Kidder as Lois Lane, Marlon Brando as Jor-El and Gene Hackman as archvillain Lex Luthor.
 At the box office, it grossed $134 million domestically.

 Principal photography of Superman included filming of its first sequel, Superman II.
 Donner filmed most of Superman II with the expectation he would complete the sequel after the release of Superman.
 Despite the first film's success, Donner was fired from Superman II.
 Throughout the filming of both Superman films, Donner had a difficult relationship with executive producers Alexander Salkind and Ilya Salkind and producer Pierre Spengler.
 The Salkinds refused Donner's demand that Spengler be fired; instead, the Salkinds replaced Donner as director of Superman II with Richard Lester, who had worked with the Salkinds on The Three Musketeers and The Four Musketeers and as an uncredited producer on Superman.
 Following Donner's dismissal, Marlon Brando's scenes were removed from Superman II and much of the film was re-shot under Lester's direction.
 Gene Hackman refused to return for re-shoots; consequently, all the Lex Luthor scenes that appear in Superman II were filmed by Donner, although Donner refused to be credited.

 Rotten Tomatoes' summary states that "Superman II meets, if not exceeds, the standard set by its predecessor."
 Donner continued to promote the view that his contribution was superior to the rest of the series.
 Superman II: The Richard Donner Cut was released on November 28, 2006, the same date as the DVD release of the summer film Superman Returns.
 This version of the film features the re-insertion of Marlon Brando's scenes as Jor-El and relies on a minimum of footage shot by Richard Lester.

-1980s and 1990s
+Later work

-Donner directed mixed commercial flops (Inside Moves, Radio Flyer) and successes (The Goonies, the Lethal Weapon series, Scrooged, and Conspiracy Theory).
+He subsequently directed mixed commercial flops (Inside Moves, Radio Flyer) and successes (The Goonies, the Lethal Weapon series, Scrooged, and Conspiracy Theory).